 General and Senior Volunteers

-- Give as much warning as possible if you are unable to fulfil any role to which you have committed
+Give as much warning as possible if you are unable to fulfill any role to which you have committed

-- Neither of us intend any employment relationship to be created either now or at any time in the future.
+Neither of us intend on an employment relationship to be created either now or at any time in the future.

 All volunteers must be age 18 or older by the time they start their first volunteer shift at the show.